Watching movies, so you don’t have to!

-- The Spirit () The first 40 minutes was a massive dissapointment.
-The lack of humour drew attention to the bad acting and blatant thievery of the Sin City estetic (and technology).
+- The Spirit () The first 40 minutes was a massive disappointment.
+The lack of humor drew attention to the bad acting and blatant thievery of the Sin City aesthetic (and technology).
 But at 40 minutes or so it started to pick up, and the gags and dialog started to tickle my fancy.
-Highlight: Samuel L. Jackson as a nazi with an egg hangup!
+Highlight: Samuel L. Jackson as a Nazi with an egg hangup!
 Hysterical!
 Perhaps the director fucked this one up, because if the first 40 minutes had been as funny as the rest, this would have been a .

-- Closer () Quotes: “-I don’t eat fish. -Why not? -Fish piss in the sea. -So does children. -I don’t eat children eighter.” + “She: Do you want to discuss art?
+- Closer () Quotes: “-I don’t eat fish. -Why not? -Fish piss in the sea. -So does children. -I don’t eat children either.” + “She: Do you want to discuss art?
 It’s a lie.
-It’s a bunch of sad strangers photographed beautfully and all the glittering assholes who appreciale art say it’s beautiful because that is what they want to see.
-But the people in the photos are sad and alone but the pictures make the world seem beautiful.
+It’s a bunch of sad strangers photographed beautifully and all the glittering assholes who appreciate art say it’s beautiful because that is what they want to see.
+But the people in the photos are sad and alone, but the pictures make the world seem beautiful.
 So the exhibitions is reassuring which makes it a lie, and everybody loves a big fat lie.
-He: I’m the big fat lies boyfriend.” + “She: Why is the sex so important?
-He: BECAUSE I’M A FUCKING CAVE MAN!!” + “Thank you for your honesty, now fuck off and die you fucked up slag.”
+He: I’m the big fat lies boyfriend.” + “Thank you for your honesty, now fuck off and die you fucked up slag.”

-- The Motorcycle Diaries () The formative journey of revolutionary hero Che Guevera trough latin america.
-8000 miles on an old Norton 500 motorcycle sounds fantastic.
+- The Motorcycle Diaries () The formative journey of revolutionary hero Che Guevara trough Latin America.
+8000 miles on an old Norton 500 motorcycle.

 - Fame () Still fantastic!
 Fun, and very dark at the same time.